MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/index.md

 ## Key concepts
 There are a few common terms used throughout the UGC service:
 * **Catalog** - Catalogs are a place for you to store and manage your content.
 There are two main catalogs, the draft catalog and the public catalog which store draft and published items, respectively
-* **Items** - PlayFab Items are data blobs containing information about a specific item.
-For UGC Public Preview, only the `ugc` item type is able to be created
+* **(Published) Items** - PlayFab UGC Items are data blobs containing information about a specific item.
+Published Items are accessible to other players through the `GetItems` and `Search` APIs
 * **Draft Items** - Draft Items are accessible to only the item creater and the `Title` Entity.
 Draft Items can become Published Items by calling the `PublishDraftItem` API
-* **Published Items** - Published Items are accessible to other players through the `GetItems` and `Search` APIs
+* **Content** - Content are the images and files that are uploaded to Items

 ## Limitations and important considerations
 Before playing around with the UGC features and APIs, there are a few limitations and important considerations you should know about the service:
 * UGC *only* supports PlayFab Entities - you will need to use entity-based authentication to utilize UGC.
-* UGC does not work with the PlayFab Economy APIs - it is a separate service built on top of the new Economy v2 (still in private preview).
+* UGC does not work with the existing PlayFab Economy APIs - it is a separate service built on top of a new Economy system (still in private preview).
-* Although UGC Search and Item Details are part of the Game Manger preview, UX flows do not exist for all of the V2 Monetization features.
-These are in development and will be coming online in the near future.